Audit a class for academic enrichment

 - Upon approval, the Senior Associate Dean will assign a course number for the class and process the registration for the course

 Upon completion of the Directed Study a copy of the written document or paper resulting from the study should be submitted in electronic format by the sponsoring faculty to the Dean’s Office.

 Students interested in completing a Master’s Thesis should review the Master’s Thesis Policy for more information about the approval process.

 Metropolitan College’s policy on intra-university transfer is different than that of other undergraduate programs at the University.

 Students seeking to transfer to a degree program in Boston University’s Metropolitan College must apply through Metropolitan College Admissions.
 Students seeking to transfer from Metropolitan College to a degree program in another Boston University school or college must apply as a transfer student through Boston University Undergraduate Admissions.

 For more general information about IUT, review the University’s Intra-University Transfer (IUT) page.

 Course Overload Guidelines

 Full-time tuition entitles an undergraduate student to register for 18 credit hours; credit hours over 18 (up to 20) are considered an overload.
 Students are charged a fee for each credit hour above 18.
-Metropolitan College students must see an advisor in the Student Services office, 1010 Commonwealth Avenue, 1st Floor, for permission to enroll in an overload and for a waiver of the fee for up to two (2) credit hours above 18 credit hours.
+Metropolitan College students must see an advisor in the Enrollment & Student Success office, 1010 Commonwealth Avenue, 1st Floor, for permission to enroll in an overload and for a waiver of the fee for up to two (2) credit hours above 18 credit hours.
 Students must apply for a fee waiver no later than the fourth week of classes.
 Students applying after the fourth week of classes will be required to pay the extra tuition for 2 credit hours.
 Fees are not waived for over 20 credits.